 The State Legislature enacts in an annual budget bill for each state fiscal year an appropriation to the MTA Dedicated Tax Fund for the then-current state fiscal year and an appropriation of the amounts projected by the Director of the Budget of the State to be deposited in the MTA Dedicated Tax Fund for the next succeeding state fiscal year.
 The assistance deposited into the MTTF is required by law to be allocated, after provision for debt service on Dedicated Tax Fund Bonds (See Note 7), 85% to certain transit operations (not including MTA Bus) and 15% to the commuter railroads operations.
 Revenues from this funding source are recognized based upon amounts of tax reported as collected by New York State, to the extent of the appropriation.
+MMTOA is recognized as revenue based upon reported amounts of taxes collected.

 Build America Bond Subsidy - The MTA is receiving cash subsidy payments from the United States Treasury equal to 35% of the interest payable on the Series of Bonds issued as "Build America Bonds" and authorized by the Recovery Act.
 The Internal Revenue Code of 1986 imposes requirements that MTA must meet and continue to meet after the issuance in order to receive the cash subsidy payments.
 The interest on these bonds is fully subject to Federal income taxation to the bondholder.
+Revenue is recognized when received.